Yes, there are "girl toys" and "boy toys."

 That idea is consistent with a recent study of testosterone (T) levels in toddlers.
 Researchers in Finland tracked T levels in 48 newborns for 6 months, and then tested the children's toy preferences when they were 14 months old.
 Girls were more likely to play with toy trains if they had exhibited higher T levels as infants.
 Boys with lower T levels were more likely to play with dolls (Lamminmäki et al 2012).

 Intriguing?
-I think so.
-But the most fascinating evidence may come from comparative studies.
-Of nonhuman primates.
+Certainly.
+But the most fascinating evidence may come from studies of nonhuman primates.

 Monkeys aren't exposed to cultural messages about what toys they should play with.
 And yet they show sex-biased patterns.
 In one experiment, Janice Hassett and her colleagues presented male and female rhesus monkeys with a choice of toys--wheeled vehicles vs. plush toys.
 The male monkeys showed a strong and consistent preference for the wheeled toys.
 The female monkeys showed no strong preference either way (Hassett et al 2008).